Naveen-Pal/portfolio/src/pages/blogs/tor.md

 tags: ["web", "security","computer"]
 ---

-# Tor
+### Tor
 Tor is browser used to connect with the Dark web securily.

-Dark web is place in internet mostly used for illegal purposes
+### Dark web
+The dark web is a hidden part of the internet that requires special software like Tor to access, where users can browse anonymously.
+It is often used for privacy-focused communication and illegal activities like black markets.
-## Hiddien wiki
+### Hiddien wiki
 If you don't what you should do after connect to tor.
 Just go to the hidden wiki. where you will find a lots of drak web url (.onion) to explore more.

-## Carding
+### Carding
 People makes money by buying credit card information of someone else.
-Yeah it's prety bad but no one can do anything it prevent that.
+These stolen details are obtained through data breaches, phishing, or malware and sold on dark web marketplaces.

-## Chating
+### Chating
 Whenever to talk someone on the dark web why they are there.
 I found most of the people are there for money or illegal purposes.
 So it's always better to not trust them.